I have had four babies.

 What Does “Teaching a Baby to Sleep” Really Mean?

 When most people hear that phrase, they think about cry-it-out (CIO).
 That’s what “sleep training” is, right?

 It doesn’t have to be.
 When babies are born, the entire world is confusing to them.
 They are not sure what is good and what is bad.
-They are not sure what they need to get rid of bad feelings (like being hungry, wet, or tired).
-They are not sure what is day or night, how to move from asleep to awake, or really how to make sense of anything around them.
+Not sure what they need to get rid of their bad feelings (like being hungry, wet, or tired).
+Not sure what is day or night, how to move from asleep to awake, or really how to make sense of anything around them.
 These are unsettled newborns, and they need help learning about the world.
 They need a loving parent to teach them what life is about and how to manage their most basic functions.

 The more intense and loving work you do in teaching them to sleep in the early days and weeks, the more sleep you will both get later on.
 This is entirely without crying, and actually involves quite a lot of sacrifice from you.